NativeScript/docs-v7/core-concepts/angular-navigation.md

 ## Navigation Options

-You can define the trigger in you application declaratively - using the `nsRouterLink` directive in the markup.
-Or you can do it trough code - by injecting `RouterExtensions` class and using its methods:
+You can define the trigger in your application declaratively - using the `nsRouterLink` directive in your markup.
+Or you can do it through code - by injecting  the `RouterExtensions` class and using its methods:

 {%snippet router-extensions-import%}

-> Note: You can also use the stock angular `Route` and `Location` classes do navigation.
-Actually, `RouterExtensions` calls those internally.
-However, it provides access to some NativeScript-specific features like clearing navigation history or defining page transitions.
+> Note: You can also use the stock Angular `Route` and `Location` classes to handle your navigation—`RouterExtensions` actually invokes those APIs internally.
+However, `RouterExtenstions` provides access to some NativeScript-specific features like clearing navigation history or defining page transitions.

 ### Navigating Back